 Meet Each Other’s Needs

 When you were first dating, I’m sure you and your partner wanted to make each other happy.
 In fact, you both probably worked overtime to compromise and find ways to make the relationship work.
-Sadly, many couples lose that spark and turn combative!
+Sadly, many couples stop wanting to work things out, but instead turn combative.

 Instead of fighting and being stubborn, both of you should try to work on finding middle ground and making each other happy.

 Not only did you want to get along early in your relationship, but the whole thing was exciting.
 You were both young, in love, and happy.
 The words “My husband hates me” weren’t even a thought in the back of your head.
-In fact, if you could look into the future, you probably couldn’t imagine the relationship turning negative and toxic.
+In fact, if you could look into the future then, you probably couldn’t imagine the relationship turning negative and toxic.
 You never imagined you might be getting divorced!

 To save your marriage, try new things.
 Studies show that marriages lose passion, which can cause numerous problems.
-Be open minded and find ways to put a spark back into your marriage.
+Be open minded and put a spark back into your marriage.
 You’re likely in a set routine that is boring and predictable with no adventure.

 Find ways to create new adventures and excitement.
 You can do this in many ways, whether it’s taking an adult only vacation, doing new activities together, or spicing up the bedroom.
-Creating new excitement and adventure can help a stale marriage.
-If you communicate you should know what makes him excited and happy!
+Reignite that lost passion!
+If you communicated with your spouse, you should know what makes him excited and happy!